oils-for-unix/oils/doc/hay.md

 ---

 This model can be referred to as ["graph metaprogramming" or "staged programming"][build-ci-comments].
-In Oil, it's done with dynamically typed data like integers and dictionaries.
+In YSH, it's done with dynamically typed data like integers and dictionaries.
 In contrast, systems like CMake and autotools are more stringly typed.